Timothy Dalton

 Jim Beam has two James Bond connections (if you don't count that they share the same initials JB!): Sean Connery appeared in Jim Beam ads and Timothy Dalton as James Bond drinks Jim Beam Bourbon whiskey in The Living Daylights (1987).

 Q (Desmond Llewelyn) brings a Polaroid Spectra System Camera with deadly laser beam to James Bond (Timothy Dalton) when they meet in Isthmus City in the movie Licence To Kill (1989).
+When CIA agent Pam Bouvier (Carey Lowell) takes a picture with the camera, she accidentally shoots the laser beam, built in by Q.

 In The Living Daylights (1987), James Bond (Timothy Dalton) can be seen driving two Audi cars.
 The most prominent one is a (at that time) brand new Audi 200 Quattro which he drives while in Bratislava.
 Later in the film we see Bond in an Audi 200 Avant Quattro in Tangier, Morocco.